ArianeKevinny/ArianeKevinny/README.md

 -->

 ## Hello, I'm Ariane Kevinny.
-A computer science student, passionate about programming, mathematics and problem solving.
+I have a bachelor's degree in computer science, passionate about programming, mathematics and problem solving.
 I am currently acquiring knowledge in the areas of data sciences and computer theory.

 <img src="monkey-computer-not-working.gif" width="200" height="160"/>